onedata/onedata-documentation/doc/using_onedata/metadata.md

 }
 ```

-#### Spatial index with list of values as a key
+#### Spatial view with list of values as a key
-The example below presents a function which can be used to create a spatial index over
+The example below presents a function which can be used to create a spatial view over
 2 extended attributes: `'jobPriority'`  and `'jobScheduleTime'`.
-Such index can be queried for files with the attributes' values within range passed to the query.
+Such view can be queried for files with the attributes' values within range passed to the query.

 ```javascript
 function(id, type, meta, ctx) {